-Randy is a Member in Stoll Keenon Ogden's Louisville office.
-He chairs the firm's Trusts, Estates & Family Law practice, focusing his practice on estate and gift planning, estate administration, charitable planning, non-profit organizations, and tax and estate litigation.
+Randy is a Member in Stoll Keenon Ogden's Louisville office and in the firms Trusts & Estates Practice Gourp.
+He focus on estate and gift planning, estate administration, charitable planning, non-profit organizations, and tax and estate litigation.

 Randy’s broad range of experience combined with his knowledge and technical experience allow him to assist individuals, organizations and families in accomplishing their planning goals.
 Randy is AV Preeminent® Peer Review Rated™ by Martindale-Hubbell®, listed in Best Lawyers in America® and honored as a Kentucky Super Lawyer.

 Randy is a member of the Louisville, Kentucky and American Bar associations, as well as the Estate Planning Council of Louisville.
-He also is executive director and chair of the board of directors of Metro Christian Legal Aid and an associate of the Alliance Defense Fund.
+He is also founder and chair of the board of directors of Metro Christian Legal Aid and an allied member of Alliance Defening Freedom.
 Randy is a member of Southeast Christian Church.

 Previously, Randy served on the board of directors for the Metro United Way and the Southern Baptist Seminary Foundation.
 Randy is married with two children and enjoys hiking, biking, fly fishing and golf.